samyakjain26/Handcuffed/README.md

 Realtime face recognition flutter app update with latest null safety implementation and the depreceated Firebase ML Vision has been migrated to Google ML Kit.

-This base repo has been forked from https://github.com/Rajatkalsotra/Face-Recognition-Flutter.

 ## Steps